Partner & Editor-in-Chief

 Andrew’s journey into watches began during a transition out of the military where a G Shock or Ironman would no longer do.
 His motto “if you can get the little things right the big things are easy” led him down the rabbit hole of watch etiquette and deeper into obsession.
 Over drinks Andrew’s good friend, Everett, pitched the idea of a watch podcast and, being a serial hobbyist himself, they knew it could be done.
 Andrew is PNW born and raised.
 He is a serial hobbyist, from brewing beer to hobby furniture making he has tried and marginally succeeded.

 Mike became obsessed with watches in 2015 after spending an inordinate amount of time finding the perfect wedding watch (the Frederique Constant Slimline Automatic).
 He prefers a well-executed date window or none at all, and strives for a diverse collection with limited overlap.
-When not fretting over which watch to wear with which strap, he works as an emergency mental health clinician in Northern Virginia, where he lives with his wife and son.
+When not fretting over which watch to wear with which strap, he works as an emergency mental health clinician in Northern Virginia, where he lives with his wife and two sons.